Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Information Theoretic Lower Bound

 While one may hope to learn the optimal action-value functions when only assuming that $Q^*_h$ is low rank, we argue that the problem is more nuanced.
-Specifically, we present an example where, even for the seemingly easier problem of policy evaluation, a direct combination of value iteration and low-rank matrix estimation results in an estimation error of the action-value function growing doubly exponentially with respect to $H$.
+Specifically, we present two similar MDPs with rank-one $Q^*$, where the learner has complete knowledge of the MDP except for one state-action pair at each time step.
+As the learner is restricted from querying that specified state-action pair, in order to distinguish between the two MDPs and learn the optimal policy, the learner must use the low-rank structure to estimate the unknown entry.
+We then show that doing so requires a exponential number of observations in the horizon $H$.